 September 1 through December 1.

-- We accept unsolicited poetry postmarked September 1 through February 1.
+- We accept unsolicited poetry postmarked September 1 through March 1.
+Please send no more than either five poems or fifteen pages, and use a 12-point font.

-- All manuscripts postmarked outside our reading period will be recycled unread.
+- All manuscripts postmarked outside our submissions period will be recycled unread.

-We accept submissions by mail only.
-Please enclose a Forever stamp SASE for our response.
+We accept poetry submissions by mail only.
+Please include your e-mail address and enclose a Forever stamp SASE for our response.
 If you would like your manuscript returned with our response, indicate so in your cover letter and attach sufficient postage.
 Our address is:

 The Southern Review

-For poetry, submit no more than five poems at one time.
 For prose, submit one story or essay.
-(You may submit both a story and an essay if you wish; please send them in separate envelopes.)
-Include your e-mail address and telephone number on the manuscript.
-International submitters must submit by mail but we will respond by e-mail, so do not enclose an IRC.
+(You may submit both a story and an essay if you wish; please submit them separately.)
 We rarely publish work that is longer than 8,000 words, though we will consider it.

-Please wait until you've heard from us regarding a submission before submitting additional work and submit no more than twice per reading period.
+Please wait until you've heard from us regarding a submission before submitting additional work and submit no more than twice per submissions period.

-We normally respond within six months.
-We ask that you do not query until at least six months have passed.
+We normally respond within six months, but we ask that you do not query until the following submissions period has opened.

-The Southern Review pays $25 per printed page with a maximum payment of $200 for prose and $125 for poetry, plus two copies of the issue in which the work appears and a one-year subscription to The Southern Review.
+The Southern Review pays $25 per printed page with a maximum payment of $200, plus two copies of the issue in which the work appears and a one-year subscription to The Southern Review.